 Since the Agreement on the free movement of persons (AFMP) came into force, health insurance obligations have been based on the place-of-work principle.

-Remunerated activity in a single EU/EFTA country
+Remunerated activity in a single EU/EFTA country or UK

-The Common Institution under the Health Insurance Act (KVG) is responsible for the registration of persons resident in Switzerland who contribute to a health insurance scheme in an EU/EFTA member state.
+The Common Institution under the Health Insurance Act (KVG) is responsible for the registration of persons resident in Switzerland who contribute to a health insurance scheme in an EU/EFTA member state or UK.
 Registration requires proof of entitlement issued by the health insurer abroad.
 Any queries on this topic should be addressed directly to the Common Institution under the Health Insurance Act (KVG) in Olten (see the link below).

 A person who pursues an employed activity in one country and a self-employed activity in another is subject to the legislation of the country in which the employed activity is pursued.